INTELLilight™ – App design

 You would think that Bluetooth would work flawlessly at this point, but really – it is hard to develop for it, because of its unpredictability.
 We knew from the start we would need to design and develop for a lot of different errors and edge cases while making it seem easy to the user.
 I definitely had to up my game on UX writing to stay consistent with language and tone.

 For the whole product to be a good experience many components need to work together.
-I mapped out a high level Service Blueprint based on a described user journey, TYRI’s market research and feedback from the R&D director.
+I mapped out a high level Service Blueprint based on user interviews, TYRI’s market research and feedback from the R&D director.
 This gave the team a clear idea of users expectations and actions while interacting with soft- and hardware.

 - The importance of hardware feedback to the user like confirmation actions, for example lights flashing and responsivity to changes to the mesh.
 The user can quickly feel that there is a disconnect or something is not working as it should be.